and0125/and0125/README.md

 ## Career Objective

-Efficient problem-solver with experience in data engineering and data science, systems engineering, ETL and API development roles, with proven knowledge of statistical analysis and data visualization, cross- functional team building and leadership, as well as technical writing and communication.
-Aiming to leverage my skills as a data scientist and engineer.
+Efficient problem-solver with experience in project/product management, data engineering and data science, systems engineering, ETL and API development roles.
+Combined with a proven knowledge of statistical analysis and data visualization, cross-functional team building and leadership, as well as technical writing and communication.
+Aiming to leverage my skills into technical product management, focusing on data science/data engineering roles.

 ## Personal Statement and Current Projects